johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2012-01-07-standing-on-shoulders-of-giants/index.md

 title: 'Standing on the Shoulders of Giants...'
 authors: johnnyreilly
 hide_table_of_contents: false
+description: 'John starts a blog inspired by Scott Hanselman to share useful tools and techniques for web development.'
 ---

 It started with Scott Hanselman.
 I had no particular plans to start a blog at all.
 However, I was reading Scott Hanselman's turn of the year [post](http://www.hanselman.com/blog/YourBlogIsTheEngineOfCommunity.aspx) and I was struck with an idea.